RivaD2/riva-portfolio/README.md

-## My Portfolio
+### My Portfolio

 ###  I had a lot of fun building this project on my own time.
 I really focused on learning React and familarizing myself with Bootstrap and other CSS Frameworks like Materialize.
+### TOOLS USED:
+* React app
+* Responsive CSS frameworks
+* Various CSS3 animations
-**TOOLS USED: React app, responsive CSS frameworks, various CSS3 animations, Node.js to run server on backend and NASA API's to access the NASA Image and Video Library
+* Node.js to run server on backend
+* NASA API's to access the NASA Image and Video Library for some of my photos

+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts